Lou van Reemst

 YEP period 2020 - 2021, batch 19

-- Experience of working in EA: Kenya and Tanzania
+- Previous work experience in EA: Kenya and Tanzania

 - Bachelor Industrial Design Engineering at Delft University of Technology, The Netherlands

 - Master Integrated Product Design at Delft University of Technology, The Netherlands

 During my studies I have done an internship in Nairobi, Kenya on the business development of a start-up that makes affordable greenhouses for small-holder farmers.

 Between my bachelors and masters, I’ve worked in Yogyakarta, Indonesia for a year.
 In Yogyakarta I was head of design for a start-up called ETEAQ that made accessories for mobile devices made from recycled materials.
 I was responsible for the complete product development, production set-up but also visual branding and communication between the different stakeholders involved.

 For my master thesis I researched different possibilities of using waste glass for building materials for the island Zanzibar, Tanzania.
 The end-result was a recipe for the ‘bottle | brick’: a glass waste concrete mixture suitable for the island, used to make affordable and durable bricks.
 A fit for the local context.
 After my graduation I went to Tanzania to be the general manager of foundation bottle-up and scale-up the ‘bottle | brick’ project.